 What Is Naproxen?

-Naproxen is a non-steroidal anti-inflammatory drug (NSAID) used as a pain reliever/fever reducer.
-It is available over the counter for:
+Naproxen is a non-steroidal anti-inflammatory drug (NSAID)

 • Headache